 - Place the chocolate-covered strawberries in the center of each of the mini pans.

-- Line the inside of the mini pans with a strip of acetate or cut 3-inch wide strips of parchment paper to line the pans with.
+- Line the inside of the mini pans with a strip of acetate sheets.

 - Spoon or pipe the filling over the chocolate covered strawberries inside the mini cheesecake pans and smooth the tops.
 Cover them with plastic wrap and refrigerate for at least 4 hours or preferably overnight.